hyperpape/temporalformats/readme.md

-# DateFormats
+# TemporalFormatters

 ![Badge](https://www.repostatus.org/badges/latest/wip.svg)

-Experiment with generating java classes on the fly for DateFormats.
+Experiment with generating java classes on the fly for date formatting.

-The dateformatters in the standard library parse the dateformat into a set of objects, which are successively called to parse or generate output.
+The DateTimeFormatter in the standard library parses the dateformat into a set of objects, which are successively called to parse or generate output.
 This suggests an optimization of generating code specified to the particular format, and that's what this library does.

 Preliminary results suggest it's significantly faster than the standard library DateTimeFormatter class.